jonas-hurst/MapGestureController/README.md

 # MapGestureController

-Master's Thesis Project of Jonas Hurst: Tool to control a large screen map environment remotely.
+Master's Thesis Project of Jonas Hurst: Tool to control a large screen map environment remotely, using an **Azure Kinect** camera.

 Supports: Panning, Zooming and Selecting for maps on the web